 You're trying to use an email account from Google or Microsoft with the basic authentication credentialsuser and password.
 Since basic authentication is being deprecated by Google and Microsoft, you need to switch to the OAuth 2.0 authentication method.
 OAuth 2.0 can be configured by your Jira system admin for the whole Jira instance and then used in your projects.
 Once it's configured, you can choose it as a method from the drop-down list instead of providing the credentials.
-For more info on how to configure OAuth 2.0, see OAu th 2.0 integration.
+Learn how to configure OAuth 2.0.